Description

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
-Based on the description, it is inferred that an attacker would need a local process with sufficient privileges to repeatedly invoke the function.
-The likelihood of exploitation is moderate.
-Without the patch, a well‑resourced local attacker could bring the system to a state of resource exhaustion, resulting in a denial of service.
-The absence of a public exploit reduces the immediate threat, but the potential impact on availability warrants prompt mitigation.
+The EPSS score is < 1%, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+An attacker would need a local process with sufficient privileges to repeatedly invoke the vulnerable function.
+The CVSS score of 7.0 reflects a medium severity impact on system availability, but the very low EPSS suggests the practical likelihood of exploitation is low.
+Without the patch, a well‑resourced local attacker could deplete kernel memory and cause a denial of service.
+The lack of a public exploit further reduces the immediate threat, though the potential impact on availability warrants mitigation.

 Remediation